Keele Valley landfill: Redevelopment

 The site of the Keele Valley Landfill has been partially redeveloped.
 The garbage has been covered by a 1.2 metre thick layer of soil, but it will take many decades for trash to decompose.
 The actual site of the landfill is not suitable for redevelopment until 2028, but some of the land surrounding it has already been put to new use.
 Adjacent to the southeastern part of the site is a golf course built in 2006, the Eagle's Nest Golf Club.
 In 2005, soccer fields and baseball diamonds were built on the north end of the site.
+As of 2024, plans are underway for a proposed Teston Road connecting link on the northern border of the closed landfill.

-A Lowe's home improvement warehouse is located near the entrance to the former dump on McNaughton Road.
+A RONA+ (formerly Lowe's) home improvement warehouse is located near the entrance to the former dump on McNaughton Road.